procub3r/rizc-v/README.md

 ## Dependencies

-Grab `riscv64-elf-*.tar.gz` from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) releases and add it to PATH to build tests.
+- Grab `riscv64-elf-*.tar.gz` from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) releases and add the `bin/` folder to PATH to build tests.
+- Install `libmpc` if you don't already have it (non devel package is fine).
+Required by riscv-gnu-toolchain to build the tests.

 ## Build, Run and Test